WordPress Screenshot API Integration

 Quick Start

 1. Sign up for ScreenshotAPI and get your API key.
-5 free credits are included.
+200 free screenshots per month are included.

 2. Add the API key to your wp-config.php.